uiuckimlab/PAPRAS-V0-Public/README.md

 Drag & Drop any of the joint force/torque values onto plot.

 # Credits
 This code was written by Kazuki Shin, Dhruv Mathur and Sankalp Yamsani.
-The grasp detection code was adapted from 2020 PickNik Inc.